nadavSalman/D-Dev-Ops-Home-Assignment/README.md

 ```

 The code for API communication can be found at: `mongodb-configuration/data-sync-app/`.
 The main entry point, `main.py`, uses a side module for input validation (`mongodb-configuration/data-sync-app/data_validator`) for new post documents (with schema).
 After the init container imports data from the external Atlas cluster, the main container runs Python code to perform the requested tasks.
+You can see the query for testing that a new socument created at the end.
 (Note the created file: `app-posts.csv`)
 ```
+Dropit-Dev-Ops-Home-Assignment on  main
-❯ k logs dump-sync-job-cgvvc -n mongodb
+❯ k logs  dump-sync-job-hsm2l -n mongodb
 Defaulted container "main" out of: main, init (init) (1) Schema Validation
-Post Document title  : Kuku-1-1cf89e8c-9797-4907-9271-193ffee56392
+Post Document title  : Kuku-1-2dc65df3-a0e6-4413-bf47-b37cd4d3279b
 Validation succeeded.
-(2) HTTP POST - Create new post documetn by communicating with the sever-BE app Error during the POST request: 404 Client Error: Not Found for url: http://server-be-k8s-shared.server-be.svc.cluster.local:5050/
+(2) HTTP POST - Create new post documetn by communicating with the sever-BE app New post document created successfully: {'acknowledged': True, 'insertedId': '67208b51f1b644ec10b0e07b'}
 (3) HTTP GRT - Get all posts and save into svc file.
 For this example to test it, the file will beacssaberl via PV & pvs localstorage .
 Data saved successfully to /app/app-posts.csv
 Contents of /app:
 data_validator